-What are the criteria for selecting papers, panels, and workshops?
+What are the criteria for selecting individual papers, panels, workshops and symposium proposals?

 - Meet the guidelines for participation

-- For session proposals, diversity of the participants, including place of residence and institution, and level of education.
+- For session proposals, the diversity of the participants is evaluated, including place of residence, institution, and level of education.

 What changes am I allowed to make to my proposal after it has been submitted?